spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/10-add-backup-location-static.md

 5. Click on the **Validate** button.
 Palette will display a validation status message.
 If the validation status message indicates a success, proceed to the next step.
 If the validation status message indicates an error, you must review the error message and verify the configurations you have provided.

 6. Click on the **Create** button.

-This step completes configuring and adding a backup location using the using static access credentials method.
+You have completed configuring and adding a backup location to Palette with static credentials.

 <br />